-Lawrence Tech has undertaken an ambitious $55-million campaign to build the A. Alfred Taubman Engineering, Architecture, and Life Sciences Complex, home of the Marburger STEM Center, and upgrade the existing Engineering Building to provide a collaborative, high-tech, learning environment for emerging technologies such as robotics, biomedical engineering, mechatronics, life sciences, and architectural engineering.
+The goals of Lawrence Tech's ambitious campaign, which concludes having raised more than $125 million, were to build the A. Alfred Taubman Engineering, Architecture, and Life Sciences Complex, home of the Marburger STEM Center, and upgrade the existing Engineering Building to provide a collaborative, high-tech, learning environment for emerging technologies such as robotics, biomedical engineering, mechatronics, life sciences, and architectural engineering.

-When it is completed, the A. Alfred Taubman Engineering, Architecture, and Life Sciences Complex, home of the Marburger STEM Center, will provide Lawrence Tech students and faculty with 125,000 square feet of much needed classroom, lab, and work space to support emerging, multi-disciplinary programs.
+When it is completed in August 2016, the A. Alfred Taubman Engineering, Architecture, and Life Sciences Complex, home of the Marburger STEM Center, will provide Lawrence Tech students and faculty with 36,700 square feet of much needed classroom, lab, and work space to support emerging, multi-disciplinary programs.
 It will enjoy a prominent place on campus, linking the Science Building and the current Engineering Building, which also will be undergoing a major renovation.